rdavdin/notes/java-web/data-stores-and-persistence/data-in-multitier-architecture.md

 ##### Unidirectional - @OneToMany

 - You only need to specify the Entity on a single side of the relationship.
-For Example, this is the Person class showing a unidirectional @OneToMany relationship to Outfit.
+For example, this is the Person class showing a unidirectional @OneToMany relationship to Outfit.

 ```
 @Entity